cdmuir/website/content/authors/lha2/_index.md

 - Alumni
 ---

-Lin is not a graduate student at Northwestern University's Master of Computer Science program.
+Lin is now a graduate student at Northwestern University's Master of Computer Science program.